"A drone is not yogurt, shelf life is unlimited"

 "The unit has learned to destroy the enemy with quality"

-— On the transition from episodic to systematic attrition
+— On the transition from episodic to systematic destruction

-"12 unmanned units of the USF constitute ~2% of the Armed Forces of Ukraine, but destroy about 1 in 3 enemy personnel and 1 in 3 enemy targets"
+"12 USF unmanned units constitute ~2% of the Armed Forces of Ukraine, but destroy about 1 in 3 enemy manpower units and 1 in 3 enemy targets"

 Four key threats:

-"First challenge: Russia can throw more infantry into attacks than Ukrainian forces manage to destroy per month"
+"First challenge: Russia can throw more infantry into assault than Ukrainian forces manage to destroy per month"

-"Second challenge: Mass use of cheap but effective terror weapons — 'Shaheds' — that destroy civilian infrastructure"
+"Second challenge: Mass use of cheap but effective intimidation weapons—'Shaheds' that destroy civilian infrastructure"

 "Fourth challenge: A multi-layered, echeloned air defense/SAM system is needed"